Odundun I: Reign

 oriki "Asodedero," which means One who makes the town peaceful.

 Oba Odundun was known to be a brutal and ruthless tyrant, and is often compared to King Henry VIII of England, in that he swiftly executed one of his wives for sharing a joke with him in the bathroom.
-Another one of his wives, Olori Ifámùgbẹ̀ẹ from the nearby village of Ikota whom he married at the beginning of his reign, fled the palace in 1887 to the town of Ilara-Mokin because of his cruelty due to her childlessness.
-After visiting a babalawo in the town, she returned to the palace where she had a child the next year, Ajari.
+Another one of his wives, Olori Ifámùgbẹẹ̀ from the nearby village of Ikota whom he married at the beginning of his reign, fled the palace in 1887 to the town of Ilara-Mokin because of his cruelty due to her childlessness.
+After visiting a babalawo in the town, she returned to the palace where she had a child the next year, Oliyaa.

 Death and legacy

 Oba Odundun I died in 1889 or 1890 at around the age of 55.
 After this, his father's direct lineage wouldn't produce another monarch for the duration of the succeeding century.
 His cousin Oba Arosoye became king, and when he died Prince Olofinlade, who had competed for the throne with him in 1882, succeeded.
 He ruled for the following 60 years as Oba Adesida I, thus establishing the Adesida dynasty that ruled Akure for 100 consecutive years.
-In the early 1990s, the Osupa family was recognized as one of the official ruling houses of the Akure Kingdom by the military administration of Ondo State.
+In the early 1990s, the Osupa family was recognized as one of the official ruling houses of the Akure Kingdom by the military administration of Ondo State through the efforts of Dr. Adebimpe Ige Ogunleye, (the head of the Osupa ruling house until his death in 2025), and a descendant of Odundun's father Osupa, and other elders of the royal house.
 It has since provided two further monarchs, including current incumbent Oba Odundun II.

-A prominent member of the Osupa/Odundun royal family is Oloye Olu Falae, a descendant of Oba Odundun I's father Oba Osupa through Odundun I's half-sister, Oba Odundun's great-great nephew.
-Falae was a civil servant and politician who served as secretary to the Government of the Federation during the administration of Ibrahim Badamasi Babangida.
-He also ran for the office of the president of Nigeria following the resumption of democracy in 1999.

 Another one of his descendants include his great-grandson Ogunlade Aladetoyinbo Aladelusi, who later became the Deji of Akure, Oba Odundun II, the current king.